-What’s your typical songwriting process?
+What’s your typical songwriting process like?

 Who are your favorite songwriters?